Air Pollution in Steel Industry: Environmental, Health & Social Impact

 Existing Pollution Control Methods in Steel Industries and Their Efficacy

-Conventionally, steel industry pollution control equipment includes point-source pollution control equipment such as electrostatic precipitators, baghouses, pulse jet filters and industrial scrubbers.
+Conventionally, pollution control equipment in the steel manufacturing process includes point-source pollution control equipment such as electrostatic precipitators, baghouses, pulse jet filters and industrial scrubbers.
 However, these have a limited and clearly defined area of coverage, and therefore, cannot treat fugitive emissions and ambient air pollution very effectively.
 The above-mentioned methods are energy-consuming and require regular and expensive maintenance.
 They are not very effective in treating ambient air pollution either.

 Challenges in Pollution Control - Fugitive Emissions

 Fugitive emissions are unaccounted emissions that escape a point source.
 Image Courtesy: treehugger.com

 One of the major challenges faced by the steel industry is unaccounted or ‘fugitive’ emissions.
 Fugitive dust meanings refer to pollutants that are ‘fugitive’ or escape from a source without being accounted for.
 Regular emissions from known sources are accounted for and hence easier to track and control.
 Fugitive emissions, on the other hand, are difficult to track since their source is unknown.
 Hence, they contribute to ambient air pollution in an untraceable way.
 The problem of fugitive emissions occurs during every stage of the steel manufacturing process, and poses a huge challenge.